-Urgent action is needed to invest in the pediatric behavioral health workforce and expand care capacity to support children's mental and behavioral health needs.
-In many communities, there are too few options for children in need of mental health treatment and a limited workforce to provide services and too often children go without the necessary care, often resulting in more serious mental health conditions.
+Urgent action is needed to expand capacity to deliver appropriate care to meet children's mental and behavioral health needs across a full continuum of care and to strengthen the infrastructure which supports these services.
+In many communities, there are too few options for children in need of mental health treatment and too often children go without the necessary care, often resulting in more serious mental health conditions.
 As a result, children's hospitals are reporting significant increases in the number of children in crisis who are "boarding," or waiting in hospitals for appropriate care placements to become available.
-A comprehensive approach to pediatric mental health care must include supporting the pediatric behavioral health workforce, clinical and non-clinical health services and access to a full spectrum of care, including mental health promotion and prevention as well as early intervention and treatment, including under the Medicaid program.
-In order to serve our children in need, now and into the future, transformational actions must be taken now to strengthen access to mental health care for kids.
+A comprehensive approach to pediatric mental health care must include clinical and non-clinical health services and access to a full spectrum of care, including mental health promotion and prevention as well as early intervention and treatment.
+In order serve our children in need, now and into the future, transformational actions must be taken now to strengthen access to mental health care for kids.

 All too often, federal resources to address mental health do not make their way to children or the pediatric providers who serve them.
-S. 4472, the Health Care Capacity for Pediatric Mental Health Act and S. 4747, the Investing in Kids' Mental Health Now Act, put kids first!
-Purposefully designed to address children's unique needs, these bills include critical investments that will bolster the pediatric mental health workforce and improve the availability of a full continuum of care for kids.
+S. 4472, the Health Care Capacity for Pediatric Mental Health Act, puts kids first!
+Purposefully designed to address children's unique needs, this bill includes critical investments that will bolster the pediatric mental health workforce and improve the availability of a full continuum of care for kids.